LagosPortugalGuide.com

 Albufeira or Lagos in the shoulder season

-The shoulder season (May-June or September-October) is a fantastic time of year to discover the Algarve.
+The shoulder season (May-June or September-October) is an excellent time of year to discover the Algarve.
 The weather is cooler than the extremes of summer and everything is slightly less busy.
-Activities won’t be fully sold out, restaurants don’t need reservations and there will be more availability for accommodation.
+Activities won’t be fully sold out, restaurants don’t need reservations, and there will be more availability for accommodation.

-Insight: Albufeira and Lagos are fully open from Easter until the end of October, and this is generally when the weather is warm enough for spending time on the beach.
+Insight: Albufeira and Lagos are fully open from Easter until the end of October, and this is generally when the weather is warm enough for the beach.

-The Strip calms down outside of the peak season and can actually be a fun night out for all ages during September and June.
+The Strip calms down outside of the peak season and becomes a fun night out for all ages during September and June.
 If you go expecting buzzing nightlife in May or October, you may be disappointed.

 Boat trips

-Lagos and Albufeira offer a similar amount and quality of water-based activities for families.
-From Albufeira, there are dolphin-watching trips and boat tours to Bengal Cave, while from Lagos there are boat tours of the Ponta da Piedade headland.
+Lagos and Albufeira offer a comparable range and quality of water-based activities for families.
+From Albufeira, there are dolphin-watching trips and boat tours to Benagil Cave, while from Lagos there are boat tours of the Ponta da Piedade headland.

 Related articles: Boat trips from Albufeira